-IRS regulations require that the value of non-cash compensation, such as the employer's contribution toward health premiums for an employee's domestic partner or same-sex spouse, be reported as taxable income on federal tax returns.
+Federal IRS regulations require that the value of non-cash compensation, such as an employer's contribution to the health insurance of an employee's domestic partner, be reported as taxable income on federal returns.

-In-Network
+In-network

-Providers or facilities that contract with a health plan to provide services at pre-negotiated fees.
-Enrollees usually pay less when using an in-network provider.
+These providers or facilities are contracted with a health plan to provide services at pre-negotiated fees.
+Enrollees usually pay less when using an in-network provider, because these networks provide services at lower cost to the insurance companies with which they have contracts.